juju/docs/src/en/reference-install.md

 See the [Snapcraft documentation][snapcraft] for more information on snaps.

-Note: You can still use a PPA to get the stable version:
+Note that you can still use a PPA to get the stable version:

 ```bash
 sudo add-apt-repository -yu ppa:juju/stable
 sudo apt install juju
 ```

 ### CentOS and other Linuxes

 Juju can be installed on various Linux distributions via snaps.
 On Ubuntu